simondotm/nx-firebase/docs/nx-firebase-databases.md

 # Firebase Databases

-`nx-firebase` assumes you will be using either realtime or firestore database.
+`nx-firebase` assumes you may wish to use either realtime and/or firestore database.

 ## Rules & Indexes